-The result of this study showed that there was a statistically significant association was found between nurses age more than 45 years and Scheduling subscale of job satisfaction.
-Also, there is statistically significant association were found between nurse's place of work regard (Children hospital and Main hospital of Mansoura University) and the median of Coworkers subscale.
-Moreover, there is a statistically significant association found nurses' between qualifications (Nursing diploma) and the median of Scheduling subscale.
+The result of this study showed that there was a statistically significant association was found between nurses age more than 45 years and Scheduling subscale of job satisfaction. statistically there is significant Also. association were found between nurse's place of work regard (Children hospital and Main hospital of Mansoura University) and the median of Co-workers subscale.
+Moreover, there is a statistically significant association found between nurses' qualifications (Nursing diploma) and the median of Scheduling subscale.
 Contradictory to this finding, a study done by Jakimowicz et al., (2018), found that intensive care unit nurses reported average levels of satisfaction.
 Nurses with postgraduate qualifications significantly had higher satisfaction scores.